Best Practices for Great Autumn Motorcycle Rides

 Riding amidst autumn’s conditions can be challenging however, with good planning and preparation your autumn motorcycle rides will be safe and enjoyable.

-Here are tips to follow before your take your autumn ride:
+Use these tips before you take your autumn ride:

 - CHECK YOUR MOTORCYCLE BATTERY: Be sure to charge up your motorcycle battery the night before to ensure a full charge for your ride.
 Colder weather makes your battery work more and can lose its charge quicker than under normal dry warm conditions.

 - CHECK YOUR TIRES: Due to colder nights and cooler temperatures, your motorcycle tire pressure may seem low.
 Check your tire pressure for accuracy and proper inflation while also inspecting tread.
 Often at the end of riding season tires are worn out.
 During colder weather rides, tread and grip are equally important and necessary to ensure full grip.

 - COLD TIRES: Your tires will take longer to warm up during colder temperature days.
 The first kilometres of your morning ride is tackled with smoother than normal inputs as your tires and the road surface are super slippery.
 Your tires will likely not warm to the point you’re accustom to in warmer temps and tires with soft rubber compound tires need to warm to perform at best.
 In the cold, they’re hard and that traction is gone.
 Go easy!

 - CHECK LIGHTING SYSTEM: Be sure all your lights are functioning and if you can, increase your lighting quality and lens are clean.
 Read more on our tips to BRIGHTEN UP.